-The headset comes in three colours (Slate, Snow and Crimson) boasting a flexible, fabric-covered design, whilst the small colour-matched motion controller connects wirelessly via Bluetooth and features internal motion sensors to detect its position in 3D space.
-It also houses volume controls, a clickable touchpad and two navigation buttons.
-The View charges via Type-C USB and features a non-removable Li-ion battery too.
+That flexible, fabric-covered design is quite unique and attractive, making a nice change from the slew of plastic VR headsets on the market.
+Meanwhile the small colour-matched motion controller connects wirelessly via Bluetooth and features internal motion sensors, to detect its position in 3D space.
+The controller also houses volume controls, a clickable touchpad and two navigation buttons.

 Read next: Google Daydream View Review: In Depth

 Whilst the Daydream View serves as the means of looking around and interacting with the virtual space, the actual hardware powering the VR experiences is found inside your smartphone.